 apple pergola leading to the field garden

 Close to the kitchen and for quick access we grow herbs and salads, further away from the house a large kitchen garden produces a vast array of seasonal vegetables.
 Fruit trees are spread around the farm, with figs being plentiful and most suited to our climate followed by apricots, mulberries, cherries, plums, peaches, grapes, pomegranates, apples, persimmon etc…

 tuscan bank early may

 iris in may

 Standing quiet and humble the silver branches of the olive tree glisten and sway with the wind, together with the cypress they create the backdrop to our landscape.
-We farm about 350 olive trees totally organically and take upmost care to grow, harvest and press them to produce the very best and highest quality virgin tuscan olive oil.
+We farm about 350 olive trees totally organically and take upmost care to grow, care, pick and harvest them to produce the very best and highest quality virgin tuscan olive oil that is possible.

 the olive groves late spring